 This is an important consideration, because your choice of container will determine your subsequent expenses and operational efficiency.

 While Amazon accepts both palletized containers and floor loaded containers at their FBA warehouses, pallet loaded is the preferred method and will result in lower unloading fees.

-Even if Amazon doesn’t charge you extra to unload a floor loaded container, the manual unloading process takes a long time — so you may have to pay hourly detention fees to your carrier.
+Even if Amazon doesn’t charge you extra to unload a floor loaded container, the manual unloading process takes a long time — so you may have to pay hourly detention fees to your courier.
 These fees can add up quickly if it takes more than a couple of hours to unload the container.

 Amazon also places additional restrictions on the receiving floor loaded containers.
 If your shipment doesn’t meet these requirements, there’s a chance that the Amazon FBA warehouse will refuse the delivery.

 For example, for boxes that weigh more than 50 pounds, Amazon requires palletized shipments so they can easily be moved using a forklift.
 That means if you’re shipping boxes that weigh around 60 pounds each using a floor loaded container, there’s a good chance the FBA warehouse will reject your delivery.

 Sometimes, Amazon will even reject floor loaded containers even if they meet all the FBA requirements simply because of staff availability issues.
 This type of incident is particularly common during busy seasons when the fulfilment workforce is stretched particularly thin.